ergoplatform/ergodocs/docs/uses/dex-buyback.md

-In this example we will consider a decentralized token-sale, where seller is providing buyback guarantees.
+In this example, we will consider a decentralized token sale, where the seller is providing buyback guarantees.

-This guarantee is done in following way: a seller is requiring a buyer to create a buy order at some price and of some token amount also.
-Rest is going to the seller.
+This guarantee is done in the following way: a seller requires a buyer to create a buy order at some price and of some token amount also.
+The rest is going to the seller.

-Every order can have unique buyback properties (to e.g. form a bonding curve).
+Every order can have unique buyback properties (e.g. form a bonding curve).

-We start with buyback contract.
-It has expiration (`buyerPk && sigmaProp(HEIGHT > 100)` condition), otherwise, the box has been spent if asked amount of tokens sent back to the original seller.
+We start with a buyback contract.
+It has expiration (`buyerPk && sigmaProp(HEIGHT > 100)` condition); otherwise, the box has been spent if asked the number of tokens sent back to the original seller.

 ```
     {